-Opened in 1992, the holdings of this 80,000-square-foot, five-story building include 481,542 volumes, 1,579 print periodical subscriptions, 15,630 full-text electronic journals, and 538,685 microform pieces.
-The Library conducts an extensive information literacy program to orient and instruct students on resources and research techniques.
+Opened in 1992, the holdings of this 80,000-square-foot, five-story building include 486,718 volumes of books, bound journals and microfilm, and 19,000 full-text online and print journals.
+The library conducts an extensive information literacy program to orient and instruct students on resources and research techniques.
 A tour of the building and its services is available online at www.scranton.edu/librarytour.
 The facility includes the following special features:

-- group-study rooms and quiet study areas; - a 24-hour study room (Pro Deo Room) with computer lab and Java City coffee bar; - fifth-floor reading room (Scranton Heritage Room) overlooking the campus and community; - University Archives and Special Collections, which houses University historical records, rare books, faculty publications and other special collections; and - a Media Resources Collection (first floor) that holds 15,078 non-print items, including videocassettes, records, films and filmstrips.
+- group-study rooms and quiet study areas; - a 24-hour study room (Pro Deo Room) with computer lab and Java City coffee bar; - fifth-floor reading room (Scranton Heritage Room) overlooking the campus and community; - University Archives and Special Collections, which houses University historical records, rare books, faculty publications and other special collections; and - a Media and EdLab Resources Collection that holds 15,623 non-print items.